OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/build-versions-in-team-build.md

 ---
 title: Build Versions and Packaging in Team Build
-description: A guide to build version numbers in Team Foundation Server (TFS) or Azure DevOps, and how they work with packages for Octopus.
+description: A guide to build version numbers in Azure DevOps and Team Foundation Server (TFS), and how they work with packages for Octopus.
 ---

 Correctly versioning the packages you deploy with Octopus Deploy is important so the right version gets deployed at the right time.
-With Team Foundation Server (TFS) and Azure DevOps, specifying a package version isn't always straightforward.
+With Azure DevOps and Team Foundation Server (TFS), specifying a package version isn't always straightforward.

-This guide shows you how best to version your builds and packages in TFS and Azure DevOps, whether you're using [OctoPack](#versioning-when-using-octopack), or the [Octopus Extension in the Visual Studio Marketplace](#versioning-when-using-the-octopus-build-tasks).
+This guide shows you how best to version your builds and packages in Azure DevOps and TFS, whether you're using [OctoPack](#versioning-when-using-octopack), or the [Octopus Extension in the Visual Studio Marketplace](#versioning-when-using-the-octopus-build-tasks).

 !toc

 ## Build Numbers in Team Build

-In Team Build (the build system in TFS and Azure DevOps), build numbers may be in a format that doesn't represent a valid SemVer number.
+In Team Build (the build system in Azure DevOps and TFS), build numbers may be in a format that doesn't represent a valid SemVer number.

 For example, Microsoft's [Build Number format documentation](https://www.visualstudio.com/en-gb/docs/build/define/general#build-number-format) gives an example: `$(TeamProject)_$(BuildDefinitionName)_$(SourceBranchName)_$(Date:yyyyMMdd)$(Rev:.r)` will result in a version number like `Fabrikam_CIBuild_master_20090805.2`.